Tuition and Fees

 Cost: $50 ($80 if late)

 Who pays: Students planning to graduate in a given semester must apply for graduation.
 Early applications are encouraged and can be submitted the semester before expected graduation.
 Application deadlines are Oct.
-15 for fall; Feb.
-15 for spring and June 15 for summer graduation.
+15 for fall, Feb.
+1 for spring and June 15 for summer graduation.

 What’s covered: Credit check, degree requirement audit and certification of eligibility to graduate

-How to apply: Send a completed application and application fee to the Department of Residence Life.
+How to apply: Send your completed application and application fee to the UAF Department of Residence Life.
 Applications are available online.
-Room rent and meal plan fees, along with all other fees, are due in full by fee payment deadline.
-Information about Residence Life is available at 907-474-7247, firstname.lastname@example.org or www.uaf.edu/reslife/.
+Room rent and meal plan fees, along with all other fees, are due in full by fee payment end.
+Information about Residence Life is available at 907-474-7247, firstname.lastname@example.org or on the Residence Life website.

 Kuskokwim Campus Housing